rmed/breezedb_python/README.md

 A simple file-based database engine.

-**This repository contains the *Python* implementation of BreezeDB.
+**This repository contains the *Python* implementation of breezedb.
 For the pseudocode and more information on the project, please [visit the central repository](http://github.com/RMed/breeze_db/).**

 This code is written for **Python 2.7**